yutingsdu/GeLuster/README.md

 Description
 ================

-GeLuster is a fast and accurate tool for clustering long-read transcriptomic data.
+GeLuster is a highly efficient tool for clustering long-read transcriptomic data.

-It is free to use, modify, redistribute without any restrictions, except including the license provided with the distribution.

 Prerequisites